splunkcep/azure-vpn-client/README.md

 1. In the Azure VPN Client, select the imported profile.
 2. Click **Connect**.
+3. Ask the trainer for an EntraID.
-3. Authenticate using the configured method (e.g., Entra ID, certificate).
+4. Authenticate using the configured method.
-4. Once connected, you’ll have secure access to your Azure virtual network.
+5. Once connected, you’ll have secure access to the CEP Training environment.

 ---

-## 📄 PDF Version

-You can also download this guide as a PDF: [Azure_VPN_Client_Setup_Guide.pdf](https://us-api.asm.skype.com/v1/objects/0-wus-d3-f033000fe6f13961fc00db534c857646/content/original/Azure_VPN_Client_Setup_Guide.pdf)

----

-> 💡 Need help with macOS or Linux setup?
-Let me know!